Chemotherapy uses drugs to kill cancer cells. The drugs enter the bloodstream and travel through the body in order to kill cancer cells.

 Chemotherapy is usually injected or infused into a vein, but some forms can be given by mouth.
 Your medical oncologist will tell you how many cycles or courses of chemotherapy are best for you.
-In most cases, chemotherapy is given after surgery for six cycles, although recent data suggests that as few as three cycles of chemotherapy may be as good as six cycles, which means fewer side effects.
-Sometimes, the cancer is too large to remove surgically, and the doctor may give you chemotherapy first to make the cancer smaller so that it can all be removed during surgery.
-There is still some debate about whether it is better to have chemotherapy before or after surgery, but the standard at this time is to receive chemotherapy after surgery.
+In most cases, chemotherapy is given after surgery for 6 cycles, although recent data suggests that as few as 3 cycles of chemotherapy may be as good as 6 cycles, which means fewer side effects.
+In some cases, chemotherapy may be used before surgery to shrink the tumor.

 The side effects and amount of time required in your doctor’s office depend on the type of chemotherapy you receive, as well as how many cycles you receive and how often.
 The most common chemotherapy-associated side effects are: